secureCodeBox/secureCodeBox/documentation/blog/2023-09-01-sbom-part-one-generation.md

 The most active maintainer is Rose Judge, an Open Source Engineer [at VMWare](https://blogs.vmware.com/opensource/author/rose-judge/).
 The documentation is provided as Markdown documents in the [docs directory](https://github.com/tern-tools/tern/tree/main/docs), while general information can be found in the `README.md` file.
 Tern is licensed under a BSD-2-Clause license.
+For the tests in this blogpost, Tern 2.12.1 was used.

 #### Microsoft SBOM Tool